-Rovinj (Rovigno in Italian) is Croatia’s most charming coastal town located in the istrian peninsula.
-If you’re looking to take some time away outside Croatia but don’t necessarily want to leave the Croatian border than Istria is the perfect region to explore.
+Rovinj (Rovigno in Italian) is Croatia’s most charming coastal town located in the Istrian peninsula.
+If you’re looking to take some time away from outside Croatia but don’t necessarily want to leave the Croatian border than Istria is the perfect region to explore.
 It’s often said that Istria feels more Italian than it does Croatian but regardless of your observation, you’re sure to have the time of your life.

-Not only is istria my favourite part of the country but Rovinj is also a town that I always recommend people visit.
+Not only is Istria my favourite part of the country but Rovinj is also a town that I always recommend people visit.
 I first visited Rovinj two years ago with the girls from Putopis and it literally took my breath away.
 This time round I got to experience this stunning town with my husband and cousins during the Easter long weekend.
-It was my husband’s first time in the istria region of Croatia and just like I promised it would, he was left completely captivated by a part of the country we didn’t know much about growing up.
+It was my husband’s first time in the Istria region of Croatia and just like I promised it would, he was left completely captivated by a part of the country we didn’t know much about growing up.
 We will definitely be back to uncover more!
 Here is a list of the best things to do while in Rovinj…

 Lunch at La Puntulina